Interpreting and Steering State-Space Models via Activation Subspace Bottlenecks

 Our work provides a mechanistic interpretation of Mamba through the lens of \methodlong.
 These bottlenecks expose structural limitations in SSM’s design which are addressable by selectively steering important activation subspaces.
 These results showcase one way that interpretability can serve as a practical tool for targeted intervention.

 \paragraph{Limitations.} Our work focuses fairly narrowly on the Mamba model (although we do generalize our steering method to other SSMs) and it remains unclear whether the same pipeline could generalize to other architectures, particularly at very large parameter sizes.
 We additionally focus on interpreting a few metrics to stabilize recurrent dynamics within Mamba, but do not rule out that alternative metrics may yield stronger results.
+Stable-Mamba incorporates multiple changes (detailed in Appendix \ref{appendix_subsection:structural_limitations}), but each part is not ablated independently due to compute constraints.
 Finally, the set of tasks we evaluate on is fairly standard, but it is unclear whether our methods generalize to other types of tasks, e.g. large-scale reasoning.

 \paragraph{Future work.} A natural extension of this work is to study SSMs in domains outside of text where they perform strongly, such as computer vision~\cite{baixiang,jiacong,ma,xing} and time-series modeling~\cite{yu}.
 Our framework could reveal whether similar \methodlong govern performance across modalities.